Sixth Form Bursary

 Frequently Asked QuestionsWhat can I apply for?

-The bursary could help you with any education-related costs that may arise during the school year, including essentials such as books, formal dress; educational visits clothing or equipment for your course, and in some cases transport to and from school.
+The bursary could help you with any education-related costs that may arise during the school year, including essentials such as books, formal dress; educational visits clothing or equipment for your course, and transport to and from school.

 Can the school tell me what to spend my bursary on?

 Yes.
 Your bursary is to help pay for things you really need to stay on at school.
-We can insist that your bursary is spent on items you really need to study your courses.
+We can insist that your bursary is spent on items you require to study your courses.

 Can my school stop my payments if I don't attend or if I misbehave?